7 Unexpected Symptoms Of Carrot Allergy In Infants/Babies

 3. How is carrot allergy in infants diagnosed?

-Upon the appearance of allergy symptoms, the doctor may carry out a skin-prick test for diagnosis.
-Here, a small amount of the possible allergen, in this case, carrot, is placed on the skin to check for a reaction.
+The doctor may carry out a skin-prick test for diagnosis after the symptoms of allergy have been spotted.
+In a skin-prick test, a small amount of the possible allergen, in this case, carrot, is placed on the skin to check for a reaction.
 Blood tests may also be carried out to check for antibodies (12).

 Carrot allergy in infants may not be something you often encounter.
 Do not worry, as carrot allergies can be managed with simple remedies or treatment upon timely diagnosis.
 However, if your baby does develop an allergic reaction to carrots, it is best to stop including them in their meals and consult a doctor.
 In order to ensure they receive prompt treatment, you must be mindful of their reaction whenever any new food is introduced to them to monitor their reactions.